Skip to content ↓

 First milestone: children will notice and be fascinated by what they find or experience.
 They can name living things in the environment such as worm or snail.

-Adults will use the local area for helping children to explore the natural environment and provide opportunities to observe things closely through a variety of means, e.g., magnifiers and photographs and iPad apps to listen to and recognise birds.
+Adults will help children to explore the natural environment and provide opportunities to observe things closely through a variety of means, e.g., magnifiers and photographs and iPad to listen to and recognise birds.
 We will use non-fiction books to reference aspects of the natural world that the children have experienced, providing opportunities to extend vocabulary by naming living things.

 Component